Students and Early Career

 Each year, approximately 2,000 school psychology graduate students, interns, and early career professionals choose the NASP convention to prepare for their career.

 Why Come to the Convention

-- Learn fundamental skills from national leaders.
+- Learn fundamental skills from leading experts in the profession.

 - Reaffirm your passion for the profession.

 Graduate students can work as Convention Assistants to receive a $75 registration fee refund in appreciation of their service.
 All attendees can work as Workshop Monitors and can attend the workshop they monitor free of charge and earn documented CPD.
 Slots for these positions are currently full, but keep checking back in case slots open up.